-- talk to the pupil and explain our belief on kindness, go through our stepped boundaries and explain that bullying is wrong and makes others unhappy - discuss with the pupil how to join in with others without being unkind - talk to the pupil about how things are going at school, their progress and friends - give the pupil lots of praise and encouragement when they are being kind and considerate to others. - use educational elements such as PSHCEE, assemblies, projects, drama, stories, literature, historical events, current affairs to raise awareness of effects of bullying. - Create a behaviour management support plan - offer ELSA sessions or counselling if appropriate
+- talk to the pupil and explain our belief on kindness, go through our stepped boundaries and explain that bullying is wrong and makes others unhappy - discuss with the pupil how to join in with others without being unkind - talk to the pupil about how things are going at school, her progress and friends - give the pupil lots of praise and encouragement when he or she is being kind and considerate to others. - use educational elements such as PSHCEE, assemblies, projects, drama, stories, literature, historical events, current affairs to raise awareness of effects of bullying. - Create a behaviour manangement support plan - offer ELSA sessions or counselling if appropriate